Stuff I like Books Movies Music Other stuff

 Alright, thereyago.
 As for the evildoers in my own life, there's a description here.
 Gettin' late, and I got some retribution of my own to get on with. 'cause what I didn't mention was, they took a couple of year out of my life.
 And don't get me started on the finacial impact.
 We'll let the lawyers handle it, should be fun.

 The Mundane Work of Vengeance (2018) - The author says that a sequel was not planned, but he responded to reader interest with this.
 It begins after the massacre at the end, which was attended by a couple of FBI agents who were uninjured but are not pursuing Baer to arrest him for the mass murder.
 With a few buckets of gold coins (Baer's pretty smart and does the math in his head - the several hundred pounds of gold coins he had stashed in an old tree near this still is worth a few million, so he totes them along) and the widow of his (destroyed) brother and her daughter (which is actually Baer's, although he didn't know it until just now) he, the widow and their daughter flee.
 Couple of local cops as hostages, one of whom just happened to be a serial killer emulating Buffalo Bill from "The Silence of the Lambs" and his current victim is left locked in the torture chamber while Baer abducts him.
 It doesn't matter who you are, whether you're wearin a badge, man or woman, you're gonna end up at room temperature pretty quick.
-As his daughter tells one of the FBI agents who's about to get it "Two things you need to know about Baer Creighton."
-Mae says.
+As his daughter tells one of the FBI agents who's about to get it "Two things you need to know about Baer Creighton," Mae says.
 "He doesn't lie.
 And he knows every single time you do."
 Like a good Clint Eastwood flick, plenty of baddies gittin theirs, and the reluctant avenger carries his burden philosophically.

 Pretty Like an Ugly Girl (2018) - This probably gonna be the worst, in terms of depicting, about as graphically as one can with words, pure unadulterated evil.
 The climax is disturbing no matter how thorougly that justice is administered.
 Baer, with his daughter by the widow of the brother he killed earlier, only she was still his brother's wife when he made the daughter, ya get all that? - are now in Arizona.
 They split up for Baer to have some quiet time camping in the sticks.
 With Stinky Joe, the dog he rescued from the dog abusers who killed his dog.
 Joe tries to keep him straight with his opinion on whatever he happens to be doing at the moment, and mostly succceeds.
 But some human traffickers hauling a load of teenaged Mexicans has a flat tire on the highway near his camp.
 One of the kids tries to escape, one of the traffickers shoots him as he runs near Baer's camp, Stinky runs out to see, gets shot too.
 Baer sees what's goin on, but goes to find Stinky first, and the scumbags finish their work and escape.
 Stinky's all right, just nicked him.
 Baer figures it ain't his fight.
-Except one of the other kids in the truck givin'em some trouble, they decide to bring her back to where they killed the first one, kill her too.
+Except one of the other kids in the truck givin'em some trouble, they decide to bring her back to where they killed the first one, gonna kill her too.
 Baer catches'em this time.
 Kills the dirtbag, saves the girl.
 Only he figgers it's a boy, as the first one was.
 Pretty like an ugly girl.
 He discovers the truth soon enough.
 But meanwhile the traffickers have delivered the remainder of the cargo, including the girl's younger sister, to their final destination.
 A crime family - literally, a cattle rancher/meat seller/restaurateur/nightclub/brothel operation run by him and his sons - has a very profitable operation by selling young girls to the most depraved men able to pay for even the ultimate evil pleasure.
 Literally the ultimate.
 Use your imagination, or read it.
 Unfortunately, they are also paranoid wacko preppers (yeah, there's a handful of those, but they're about as abundant as white supremacists) and they put him out of action for the finale.
 That's up to Nat Cinder, another of Clayton's colorful characters who has a series of his own.
 A corrupt FBI agent (is there another kind these days?) throws a monkey wrench into the works, ironically being the contact for a guilt-ridden family member who wants out.
 The retribution is satisfying, a feel-good story as they say, but you realize with sadness that even if it happens occasionally it doesn't happen nearly often enough.
 Epstein was disposed of when he became a problem, and the minions and the customers remain unexposed.

 Like John D. MacDonald Clayton knows a awful lot about the way things work.
 A few months ago an operation much like the one described was busted in Salt Lake City (the location of the operation in this story) but there was no mention of the gory details described here.
 Those don't get exposed.
 Like Epstein, too much money and too many powerful people to keep it hidden.
 Of course, Travis McGee only had to deal with murderous fraudsters and an occasional sociopath.
 What fifty years of decay does to a society that was already being eaten away since the earliest days of the previous century.